-Tender vanilla sheet cake is slathered in cream cheese frosting, showered with sprinkles, cut into triangles, and embellished with candy canes to make cute & festive Christmas Tree Sheet Cake Pops…perfect for any holiday party or Christmas cookie platter!
+Christmas Sheet Cake features tender vanilla sheet cake slathered in cream cheese frosting, showered with sprinkles, cut into triangles, and embellished with candy canes to make cute & festive Christmas trees!
+These treats are perfect for any holiday party or Christmas cookie platter!

 You can see that there's a little half-triangle piece on the end of each row that won't get made into a tree.
 Darn shame, that is...I can't possibly imagine what you might do with all those scraps. *burp*

 Once you have your triangles cut, use a thin offset spatula to lift each triangle of cake from the sheet pan and onto a platter.

 Then break the crook off of a mini candy cane, stick the broken side into the bottom of a tree, and press a peppermint "star" into the frosting at the top of the tree.

 Ta-daaa!
 Cute and simple Christmas Tree Sheet Cake Pops!